cleverior/android_device_samsung_vivalto3gvn/README.md

         md5sum -t recovery.tar >> recovery.tar
         mv recovery.tar recovery.tar.md5

-An now you got recovery.tar.md5 ready to be flashed usin ODIN selected as PDA file
+And now you got recovery.tar.md5 ready to be flashed usin ODIN selected as PDA file

 And for build rom, run this command in terminal from your working dir

         . build/envsetup.sh && brunch vivalto3gvn

 Good luck and Happy building. (^_^)/

-To apply patches
-for example:  audio.patch
- got to frameworks/av  copy the patch in that directory and open terminal and run command where 1st command is to apply patch and the 2nd for to revert the patches which applied earlier

-                      patch -p1 < audio.patch
-                      patch -R -p1 <audio.patch

 Additional patches to be used for EGL is here
 1. EGL_NEEDS_FNW -> https://github.com/PAC-man/android_frameworks_native/commit/0c81fda74f6e7f9dc5f48bd00e4dbeaef12fdbc2